tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

   CertificateRequest, server Certificate, or server CertificateVerify, depending on which is present and comes last.

-* For client Finished, Previous will be server Finished, EndofEarlyData, client Certificate, or client CertificateVerify, depending on which is present and comes last.
+* For client Finished, Previous will be server Finished, EndOfEarlyData, client Certificate, or client CertificateVerify, depending on which is present and comes last.